-The Maryland Commission on Climate Change (Commission) is an independent, statutory body established under Executive Order (01.01.2007.07) charged with developing an action plan and firm timetable for mitigating and adapting to the impacts of climate change in Maryland.
-As a result of the work of more than 100 stakeholders and experts, the Commission produced a climate action plan which was the catalyst for the Greenhouse Gas Emissions Reduction Act of 2009 (GGRA of 2009).
+The Commission is an independent, statutory body established under executive order (01.01.2007.07) charged with developing an action plan and firm timetable for mitigating and adapting to the impacts of climate change in Maryland.
+As a result of the work of more than 100 stakeholders and experts, the Commission produced a climate action plan, which was the catalyst for the Greenhouse Gas Emissions Reduction Act.

-In 2014, a second Executive Order (01.01.2014.14) expanded the scope of the Commission and its membership to include non-state government participants.
-The 2015 legislative session, the Commission was codified the into law.
-Tasks and responsibilities in the 2014 Executive Order were maintained.
-In statute, the Commission is charged with advising the Governor and General Assembly "on ways to mitigate the causes of, prepare for, and adapt to the consequences of climate change".
+In 2014, a second executive order (01.01.2014.14) expanded the scope of the Commission and its membership to include non-state government participants.
+In 2015, the Commission was codified into law.
+Tasks and responsibilities in the 2014 executive order were maintained.
+In statute, the Commission is charged with advising the Governor and General Assembly "on ways to mitigate the causes of, prepare for, and adapt to the consequences of climate change."
 Serving in an advisory capacity, the Commission is focused on climate mitigation, but in congruence the Commission ensures that environmental and climate justice considerations are reflected in all recommendations.
 Fulfilling this role, the focus is to:

-- Provide independent advice on setting and meeting GHG emission reduction targets - Review the most up-to-date climate change science and how it informs State efforts on greenhouse gas mitigation, adaptation, resiliency, economics, and policy - Engage with a wide range of organizations and individuals to share evidence and analysis
+- Provide independent advice on setting and meeting GHG emission reduction targets - Review the most up-to-date climate change science and how it informs state efforts on greenhouse gas mitigation, adaptation, resiliency, economics, and policy - Engage with a wide range of organizations and individuals to share evidence and analysis

-The Commission creates an annual report for the governor and the Maryland General Assembly to provide recommendations on the necessary steps to avoid the most dramatic impacts of climate change in Maryland.
+The Commission creates an annual report for the Governor and the General Assembly to provide recommendations on the necessary steps to avoid the most dramatic impacts of climate change in Maryland.
 The Commission is diverse.
-It is comprised of citizens, stakeholders, and policymakers who serve to advise the Maryland Department of Environment (MDE) which develops the plan to mitigate and adapt to the impacts of climate change.
-The plan is a requirement of the Greenhouse Gas Emissions Reduction Act - Reauthorization of 2016 (GGRA).
-The Commission also recommends goals, strategies, programs, and policies aimed at mitigation, adaptation, and resiliency responses to climate change.
+It is comprised of citizens, stakeholders, and policymakers who serve to advise the Maryland Department of Environment (MDE), which develops the plan to mitigate and adapt to the impacts of climate change.
+The plan is a requirement of the GGRA.
+The Commission also recommends goals, strategies, programs, and policies aimed at mitigation, adaptation and resiliency responses to climate change.